Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/logging-in-first-time.md

 There are three different types of notifications, in-app, push, and email.
 This means that you can get a message that pops up while using Slingshot (in-app notification), a message that pops up on a mobile device (push notification), or even an email notification.
 Follow the link for further details about [notifications](notifications.md).

-In **User Settings** you can find the General Settings, Feedback, and you can also _Sign Out_ of the application.
+In **User Settings** you can find _General Settings_, _Feedback_, and you can also _Sign Out_ of the application.

 <img src="../images/userSettings-opened.png" alt="User Settings menu opened in Slingshot" width="800"/>

-Then, in _Settings_ you can find General and Notifications settings. _General Settings_ include changing your name, photo, the application theme, dashboards-specific settings, and the drag and drop location.
+Then, in _Settings_ you can find general and notifications settings. _General Settings_ include changing your name, photo, the application theme, dashboards-specific settings, and the drag and drop location.

 <img src="../images/userSettings-generalSettings.png" alt="General Settings opened in Slingshot" width="800"/>

-After scrolling down to the bottom you'll see **Drag and Drop**.
+After scrolling down to the bottom you'll see _Drag and Drop_.
 This setting allows you to manage the location of your uploads.
 But what does this mean?

 Every time you reference or share a file within Slingshot, it is located in a cloud storage.
 When you drag and drop a file it comes outside Slingshot, so it's uploaded to the cloud storage configured here.

 <img src="../images/generalSettings-dragAndDrop.png" alt="Drag and Drop Settings access in Slingshot" width="800"/>

-Use the in-app _Feedback_ screen to send us suggestions, comments, or requests about Slingshot.
+Use in-app **Feedback** to send us suggestions, comments, or requests about Slingshot.
 Here you can rate the app, add screenshots to the feedback you send, and also annotate the screenshots to provide even more detailed information.

 <img src="../images/userSettings-feedback.png" alt="Accessing the feedback screen in Slingshot" width="800"/>